 How Much to Feed

-Keep in mind that feeding an appropriate amount of food will not stop hunting behaviors.
+Cat owners should also keep in mind that feeding an appropriate amount of food will not stop hunting behaviors.
 This is because in the wild, hunting often requires numerous attempts before success, so the instinct to hunt tends to be separate from a feeling of fullness.
 Essentially, cats get enrichment from hunting (i.e., enhanced quality of life from doing and acting on important cat behaviors), even if they don’t end up consuming their prey.
 You can help provide your cat with this type of enrichment by letting them play with feather or mice toys to help stimulate their hunting instincts without affecting their waistlines.

 canned cat food VIN